71emj/compare/README.md

 ```
 This is a much better pattern in two important aspects:
 1. It's DRY
-2. It separates the part that does the evaluation and the part that does your awesome logic apart (means that you never have to change both of them at the same time, which is super awesome)
+2. It separates the part that does the evaluation and the part that does your awesome logic apart; meaning that you only have to update on at a time making it easier to scale and debug, which is super awesome.

-Unfortunately this pattern falls short when we start using it to evaluate a longer more complex expression, ex. x < y + 100 / z % 5; normally this kind of evaluation would be done using cleverly thought through if/else if/else, however pretty soon an if/else version of switch will become the public restroom of your otherwise beautiful code (wet and smell).
+Unfortunately this pattern falls short when we start using it to evaluate a longer, more complex expression, ex. x < y + 100 / z % 5; normally this kind of evaluation would be done using cleverly designed if/else, however pretty soon an if/else version of switch will become the public restroom (it's wet and it smells) of your otherwise beautiful code.

 ## Example
 Basic example